Reviewed by Daniel Mirkovic

 In this case, the replacement cost of Sandra’s couch is $700, even though she only paid $500 originally.
 When property is insured for its replacement cost, insurers are committing to replace lost or damaged items with new ones.
 They don’t expect people to travel back in time to buy new items at the historical cost.
 They also don’t expect people to replace their damaged items with inferior versions.
 This is what’s meant by replacement cost.

-So, if an insurer was calculating the actual cash value of Sandra’s old couch, they’d do it a little differently than she did.
+So, if a home insurance provider was calculating the actual cash value of Sandra’s old couch, they’d do it a little differently than she did.
 They’d first determine what it would cost for Sandra to buy a new, similar couch: $700.
 Then, they’d determine what the expected life of that couch is.
 Insurers have standards that they use when determining the useful lives of various types of property.
 In this case, the insurer agrees with Sandra: a couch should last 10 years.

 With those numbers in mind, here’s the calculation the insurer would use for Sandra’s old couch: